2024aa05248-coder/MLOPS-A1-Group18/CONFIGURATION_GUIDE.md

 ---

-## ✅ **You're Ready!**
+## You're Ready!

 Once you've completed all steps above:
-1. ✅ Code is on GitHub
+1. Code is on GitHub
-2. ✅ All parts work locally
+2. All parts work locally
-3. ✅ Docker image builds and runs
+3. Docker image builds and runs
-4. ✅ Tests pass
+4. Tests pass
-5. ✅ Screenshots captured
+5. Screenshots captured
-6. ✅ Demo prepared
+6. Demo prepared

-**Your project is ready for submission!** 🎉
+**Your project is ready for submission!**

 ---